Summer Camps at Center Ridge Outpost

 The basis for the camp is steeped deep in the concept of socialization with neuro-typical peers.
 The opportunity to develop these skills is found at the center of all activities conducted during the camps.
 Though labor intensive, the camp is the hottest event within the autism community in Mississippi and interest from volunteers and college campuses continue to grow.
 In past years, the counselor staff has included volunteers from 6 different countries and students from 8 different colleges and universities.
 Camp staff includes full time members who are autism specialists.
 Campers have an assigned counselor who is under the guidance of a lead counselor trained in the “Kamp Kaleidoscope Method” which Dr. Yeager developed.

-The Kamp Kaleidoscope format includes sessions that are designed with some providing one-on-one supervision and others with campers working in small groups of 3 to 4 with a counselor.
-Parents should be sure which level of supervision their camper requires.
+The summer camp format includes sessions that are designed with some providing one-on-one supervision and others with campers working in small groups of 3 to 4 with a counselor.

 Summer Camp Requirements for Attendance

-- Campers must meet age requirement for the camp they attend (7-17 for Kamp Kaleidoscope, 18+ for Camp Walapei)
+- Campers must meet age requirement for the camp they attend (7-17 for some weeks, 18+ for others)

 - Campers are encouraged to participate in the daily activities and programs at camp.
-Consideration is given in helping each camper participate.
 A camper can opt out of an activity if necessary.

 Cost To Attend Our Summer Camp Programs